mdram83/MyDramLibL/README.md

 - List of existing authors from Ajax
 - functions to select specific (with first and last name)
 - Mapping authors from API
+- refactor JS functions not to repeat code (e.g. span and 'a' elements creation)